What is a Journey?

 | Owner | Full access — manage billing, invite/remove members, change roles, edit org settings |

-| Admin | Invite and manage members, access all pursuits |
+| Admin | Invite and manage members, access all journeys |

-| Member | Standard access to pursuits and tasks |
+| Member | Standard access to journeys and tasks |

 Inviting Team Members